Mouthwash and Alcoholism: Can Drinking Mouthwash Derail The Recovery?

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Overcoming alcoholism takes a great deal of determination and tenacity.
 Recovering alcoholics must do everything in their power to avoid falling off the wagon.
 Yet, something that is found on nearly every bathroom shelf in America could easily derail recovery from alcoholism.
-Many people are surprised to learn that the alcohol in mouthwash can cause intoxication.
+Many people are surprised to learn that alcohol in mouthwash can cause intoxication.
 Here is what anyone battling an addiction should know about the alcohol in Listerine and other brands.

 How Much Alcohol is in Listerine?